andrewharp/ComfyUI-EasyNodes/readme.md

 ## Usage

 1. **Annotate Functions with @ComfyFunc**: Decorate your processing functions with `@ComfyFunc`.
 The decorator accepts the following parameters:
    - `category`: Specifies the category under which the node will be listed in ComfyUI.
-Default is `"default"`.
+Default is `"ComfyFunc"`.
    - `display_name`: Optionally specifies a human-readable name for the node as it will appear in ComfyUI.
 If not provided, a name is generated based on the function name.
    - `is_output_node`: maps to ComfyUI's IS_OUTPUT_NODE
    - `validate_inputs`: maps to ComfyUI's VALIDATE_INPUTS